-Build a Node.js web application using Express on an Azure Cloud Service
+Build and deploy a Node.js web application using Express on an Azure Cloud Services (classic)

 Node.js includes a minimal set of functionality in the core runtime.
 Developers often use 3rd party modules to provide additional functionality when developing a Node.js application.
 In this tutorial you will create a new application using the Express module, which provides an MVC framework for creating Node.js web applications.

 A screenshot of the completed application is below:

 To successfully complete this section, you must have a working installation of Node.js and the Azure SDK for Node.js for your platform.

 Perform the following steps to create a new cloud service project named 'expressapp':

 From the Start Menu or Start Screen, search for Windows PowerShell.
 Finally, right-click Windows PowerShell and select Run As Administrator.